-5 Communication and Language and Personal, Social and Emotional Development - on entry and as a result of the Pandemic
+5 Communication and Language and Personal, Social and Emotional Development - on entry and as a result of the Pandemic and other factors.

 Intended outcomes

 This explains the outcomes we are aiming for by the end of our current strategy plan, and how we will measure whether they have been achieved.